top of page

 Fatma Aladag

-Elif Derin Can holds a BA in History from Istanbul Şehir University and an MA in Ottoman manuscript culture with a thesis titled "Manuscript Collections of Eunuchs in the Early Modern Ottoman Eunuchs".
+Elif Derin holds a BA in History from Istanbul Şehir University and an MA in Ottoman manuscript culture with a thesis titled "Manuscript Collections of Eunuchs in the Early Modern Ottoman Eunuchs".
 She is an expert in Ottoman manuscript culture and she continues to take part in related projects, like cataloging and examining Ottoman manuscript collections.
 In addition to her expertise in Ottoman manuscripts, she has a keen interest in digital humanities, particularly digital methods for encoding Ottoman texts.
 She continues to work as an editor on the Digital Ottoman Studies Platform.

 bottom of page